alialib/alia/docs/the-context.md

 </script>

 !> Contexts are in the midst of change!
-The basic concepts are still the same, but the examples here is incomplete.
+The basic concepts are still the same, but the example here is incomplete.
 Beware!

 Almost every function in alia takes a context as its first parameter.
 The context is how application code accesses the utilities provided by alia: the